apache/cordova-docs/docs/en/edge/guide/platforms/android/plugin.md

 # Android Plugins

+The section provides details for how to implement plugin code on the Android platform.
+See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.

 Writing a plugin requires an understanding of the architecture of Cordova-Android.
 Cordova-Android consists of an Android WebView with hooks attached to it.
 These plugins are represented as class mappings